psnider/mongodb-adaptor/README.md

-# mongodb-adaptor
+# mongoose-adaptor

-A database adapator compatible with the document-database-if interface.
+A database adapator for MongoDB using mongoose.js.
+This adaptor is compatible with the document-database interface.

 # install